jormaechea/sls-helper-plugin-janis/README.md

 **Queue Properties**:
-For both `mainQueueProperties`and `dlqQueueProperties` fields can be customize with the following properties.
+Both `mainQueueProperties`and `dlqQueueProperties` fields can be customized with the following properties:

 - `maxReceiveCount`: _default_: 5 (only for Main Queue) | Change the max receive count properties before sent the message to DLQ.
 - `receiveMessageWaitTimeSeconds`: _default_: 20 (main Queue) or 5 (dlq).